antoniolofiego/CloudCertNotes/AWS-DVA/AWS Certified Developer Associate.md

         - Filter expressions that look for specific occurrences in logs
         - Can be used to trigger alarms
         - They are not retroactive ⇒ Filtering happens only for data created after the filter
+    - Encryption APIs
+        - `associate-kms-group` ⇒ If the log group already exists
+        - `create-log-group` ⇒ If the group does not exist, automatically associates KMS key
 - CloudWatch Agents
     - Software that pushes logs to CloudWatch from EC2 instances/on-prem servers
     - Need the correct IAM Permission